Physics-Informed Graph Neural Networks for Robust AC-Optimal Power Flow: Introduction

 \section{Introduction}

-Power systems aim to ensure a reliable delivery of electricity to consumers.
-In a steady-state operation, power plants generate electric energy to meet the load demand while maintaining the voltage and frequency across the network within the required limits.
-The steady-state characteristic of the power system is described by the non-linear sinusoidal power flow equations, commonly known as the power flow (PF) problem.
-Additionally, by allocating electricity generation in a cost-effective manner throughout the day, the optimal power flow (OPF) problem is solved.
-This involves finding the most economical generation dispatch that satisfies the power flow equations and operational constraints.
-When no simplifications are made to the sinusoidal nature of the power flow equations, the problem is referred to as the alternating current optimal power flow problem (AC-OPF).
-The problem is used both in operation, being solved up to once every 5 minutes~\cite{Nair2024ACOPF} and planning.
+Power systems must continuously balance electricity generation and demand while keeping voltages and frequency within operational limits.
+This real-time balance is described by the nonlinear sinusoidal power flow (PF) equations, which capture the steady-state behavior of the electric grid.
+Beyond merely satisfying physical laws, however, system operators must also allocate the generation of power in a cost-effective way, leading to the optimal power flow (OPF) problem.
+OPF seeks the most economical power generation dispatch subject to the power flow equations and operational constraints.
+When the full alternating-current formulation is retained without linearization or other simplifications, the resulting problem is known as the alternating-current optimal power flow (AC-OPF).
+AC-OPF is a cornerstone of power system operation.
+This problem is solved in real time, often every five minutes~\cite{Nair2024ACOPF}, as well as in long-term planning studies.

-Given the nonlinearity of the power flow equation, this problem is inherently non-convex and is NP-hard~\cite{opftheory}.
-Traditionally, different approaches are used to solve the OPF.
-The easiest method is using a linear form of the power flow equation, called DC approximation, based on small-angle approximations.
-Using the DC power flow model brings well-known limitations~\cite{kile2014, DCvsAC}, leading to sub-optimal solutions of the complete AC-OPF.
-Alternatively, convex relaxation techniques have been extensively examined~\cite{convexACOPF,opf_relaxation_1,opf_relaxation_2}.
-Currently, nonlinear programming methods such as the interior point method are established approaches to solving the OPF~\cite{zimmerman2016matpower}.
-Nevertheless, these methods still face significant computational burdens and scalability challenges when applied to large-scale systems, limiting their utilization.
+AC-OPF is inherently nonconvex and NP-hard~\cite{opftheory}.
+Traditionally, different approaches are used to solve OPF.
+The simplest method, DC-OPF, uses a linear form of the power flow equations.
+This linear approximation leads to sub-optimal, infeasible solutions to the complete AC-OPF~\cite{kile2014, DCvsAC}.
+Alternatively, convex relaxation techniques have been extensively examined~\cite{convexACOPF,opf_relaxation_1,bose2025presolving}.
+Currently, non-linear programming methods, such as the interior-point method, are commonly used for solving OPF~\cite{zimmerman2016matpower}.
+Nevertheless, these methods still face significant computational burdens and scalability challenges when applied to large-scale systems~\cite{Bienstock2022}.